varnish/libvmod-vsthrottle/README.rst

 does also have the necessary bits in place to do functional unit tests using the varnishtest tool.

+Note that due to changes between various Varnish Cache releases, there are multiple source branches.
+If you are building this VMOD for Varnish 4.0.x, please use the 4.0 branch.
+For 4.1.x, use the 4.1 branch.
+The master branch should build for the current Varnish development version, but this may not always be the case.

 Pre-installation configuration::

  ./autogen.sh